mr-bt/manager.README/README.md

 > In preparing for battle I have always found that plans are useless, but planning is indispensable - Dwight D. Eisenhower.

-It’s about thinking ahead that get us to be better prepared for plan deviations.
+It’s about thinking ahead that get us to be better prepared for the future.

 #### Delivery reporting